Gas Hot Water Cylinder

-Gas water heaters are a familiar fixture in a lot of homes.
+Gas hot water heaters are a familiar fixture in a lot of homes.
 They use convection, a law in physics which describes how heat rises, to heat the water.
 Gas water heaters burn either natural gas or LPG to heat the water supplied to the outlets.

 There are certain advantages to using gas to heat your water over using electricity.

-- Quick Recovery & Heating Gas water heaters work twice as fast to heat your water than electric hot water cylinders, they also recover much faster than electric models, meaning your hot water supply is replenished faster.
+- Quick Recovery & Heating Gas hot water system work twice as fast to heat your water than electric hot water cylinders, they also recover much faster than electric models, meaning your hot water supply is replenished faster.
 A gas water heater can heat 190L of water in roughly an hour, while an electric model may take several hours longer.
 If you have a large household or your household has high hot water usage, then a gas hot water heater is by far a better option than an electric heater.

 - Low Energy Cost Gas water heaters also have lower energy costs when compared with electric models.
 While gas models suffer heat loss from exhaust gases and the walls of the tanks; electric models are far more energy efficient.
 However; in terms of energy costs, gas heaters are far more affordable to operate since natural gas and LPG are far less expensive than electricity.
 Gas heaters cost more upfront to install, but they make up the difference in operation costs.